Department of the Interior, National Park Service, National Capital Memorial Advisory Commission.

 The purpose of the meeting will be to discuss currently authorized and proposed memorials in the District of Columbia and its environs.
-In addition to discussing general matters and conducting routine business, the Commission will review the status of legislative proposals introduced in the 108th Congress to establish memorials in the District of Columbia and its environs, as follows:
+In addition to discussing general matters and conducting routine business, the Commission will review:

-(1) Site Selection Study, Vietnam Veterans Memorial Education Center (continued from March 15, 2005).
+(1) Site Selection Study, Vietnam Veterans Memorial Education Center.

 (2) Legislation currently under consideration by the 109th Congress.

 (1) Congressional actions taken on bills previously reviewed by the Commission.

 (1) General matters and routine business.